kedacore/keda-docs/content/docs/2.0/scalers/azure-log-analytics.md

 The authentication parameters could be provided using environmental variables, instead of setting them directly in metadata.
 Here is a list of parameters you can use to retrieve values from environment variables:

-- `tenantIdFromEnv` optional: An environmental variable name, that stores Azure Active Directory tenant id.
+- `tenantIdFromEnv` - Optional.
+An environmental variable name, that stores Azure Active Directory tenant id.
 Follow [this](https://docs.microsoft.com/en-us/cli/azure/account?view=azure-cli-latest#az-account-show) link to retrieve your tenant id.
-- `clientIdFromEnv` optional: An environmental variable name, that stores Application id from your Azure AD Application/service principal.
+- `clientIdFromEnv` - Optional.
+An environmental variable name, that stores Application id from your Azure AD Application/service principal.
 Follow [this](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest) link to create your service principal.
-- `clientSecretFromEnv` optional: An environmental variable name, that stores password from your Azure AD Application/service principal.
+- `clientSecretFromEnv` - Optional.
+An environmental variable name, that stores password from your Azure AD Application/service principal.
-- `workspaceIdFromEnv` optional: An environmental variable name, that stores your Log Analytics workspace id.
+- `workspaceIdFromEnv` - Optional.
+An environmental variable name, that stores your Log Analytics workspace id.
 Follow [this](https://docs.microsoft.com/en-us/cli/azure/monitor/log-analytics/workspace?view=azure-cli-latest#az-monitor-log-analytics-workspace-list) link to get your Log Analytics workspace id.

 > 💡 **NOTE:** The workspaceID for Log Analytics is called the `customerId`;
  it's not the full `id`! the example `az` command below can be used.